 Pregnancy brings about a host of changes in your body; one of them is nausea.
 This usually goes away by the second trimester; however, in some cases, it may exist until delivery.
 The nausea is awful in the first trimester, as many women claim, but it can also occur in the third trimester and sometimes worse.

 Is Nausea in the Third Trimester Normal?

 As you enter the third trimester of pregnancy, your baby starts growing at a much faster pace.
-You may also experience occasional bouts of nausea during this stage of pregnancy.
+You may experience occasional bouts of nausea during this stage of pregnancy.
 However, if you are going through constant bouts of vomiting, we consider that you get in touch with your doctor for the same.
 The cause can range from something simple like overeating or gastric collection to a more serious one, which should be checked as soon as possible.

 What Causes Third Trimester Nausea?